What Gutenberg Changed in WordPress 5.0

 A business site might define that every new Service page starts with a Cover block, a Description heading, a Features list, and a Contact section.
 Authors then fill in their content rather than building the page structure from scratch each time.
 This is useful for maintaining consistency across large sites where multiple authors contribute content.

 If you notice that new posts in your WordPress installation already contain certain blocks when you start editing, that structure is defined by a template in your theme or a plugin.
 The template controls the starting layout, but you can add, remove, or rearrange blocks once the post is open.
-Understanding this helps explain why some post types look different from others.
+Understanding this helps explain why some post types look different from others on the same site.

 How Gutenberg Affects SEO and Content Structure

-When Gutenberg was first released, some site owners worried that the block editor might harm their search rankings.
+When Gutenberg was first released, some site owners worried that the block editor might negatively affect their search rankings.
 In practice, search engines read HTML content regardless of the tool used to create it.
 Gutenberg produces clean, semantic HTML output that search engines can crawl and index effectively.

 The block editor actually makes it easier to maintain good content structure.
 Heading blocks are clearly labelled as H2, H3, or other levels, which reduces the risk of accidentally skipping heading levels or using the wrong hierarchy.
-In the classic editor, it was easy to break heading structure without noticing until you viewed the page in the frontend.
+In the classic editor, it was easy to break heading structure without noticing until you viewed the published page.

 Images inserted through the Image block have prominent alt text fields that encourage proper completion.
-Better alt text improves accessibility and can contribute to image search visibility.
-The overall markup from Gutenberg is cleaner than what the classic editor often produced, particularly when content was copied and pasted from word processors.
+Better alt text improves accessibility for visitors using screen readers and can contribute to image search visibility.
+The overall markup from Gutenberg tends to be cleaner than what the classic editor often produced, particularly when content was copied and pasted from word processors with their embedded formatting.

 Working with Content from the Classic Editor

 When you open a post that was created in the classic editor, WordPress attempts to convert it to blocks automatically.
 This conversion is generally reliable, but complex HTML or non-standard formatting can sometimes produce unexpected results.
-Always preview the converted post before publishing to make sure the content looks correct.
+Always preview the converted post before publishing to verify the content looks correct and that all images, links, and formatting have transferred properly.

 If the conversion produces problems or if you prefer the classic workflow, you can install the Classic Editor plugin.
 This plugin restores the old editor interface and is maintained for the foreseeable future.
 It is a practical option for sites where certain plugins have not updated to work properly with the block editor, or where authors have established workflows that the block editor would disrupt.